 Dr. Andy So is the Managing Director and Head of Treasury & Liquidity Management of DBS Bank Ltd (“DBS”), responsible for the management of liquid asset portfolios, funding and liquidity across locations of DBS Group.
 Prior to this appointment in October 2009, Andy was the Head of Risk Management Group for North Asia, overseeing the management of market and operational risks for DBS’ business operations in Mainland China, Hong Kong, Taiwan, Japan and South Korea.
 He also served as Alternate Chief Executive of DBS Bank (Hong Kong) Limited and as an non-executive Director of DBS Bank (China) Limited and DBS (China) Investment Co, Ltd respectively.
 He has extensive experience in treasury and markets, risk management and product control, in the Asia region.
 Prior to joining DBS, he had held various senior regional positions with major international banks, including Citibank, Deutsche Bank and UBS.
 Andy received his PhD and MSc in Operations Research from Cornell University in the USA.
 He also holds a Master’s degree and a Bachelor degree in Mathematics from the Chinese University of Hong Kong.

-Rajeev Kannan has recently been appointed as Director and General Manager, Head of Investment Banking Asia at Sumitomo Mitsui Banking Corporation (“SMBC”), to be based in Singapore, responsible.
-The team covers various investment banking products including Project & Infrastructure Finance, M&A and Sponsor Finance, Asset Finance, Securitization and distribution activities.
+Rajeev Kannan is the Director and General Manager, Head of Investment Banking Asia at Sumitomo Mitsui Banking Corporation (“SMBC”), based in Singapore since April 2016.
+He covers various investment banking products including Project & Infrastructure Finance, M&A and Sponsor Finance, Asset Finance, Derivatives, Securitization and distribution activities.
 Prior to moving back to Singapore, he was Director/General Manager of Structured Finance based in Tokyo for 4 years with responsibility for structured and project finance in Japan and globally for Japanese clients.
-He was the first non-Japanese Director/General Manager to be based in SMBC's Tokyo headquarters.
-Rajeev joined Sumitomo Bank in 1997 in Singapore and has over 22 years of infrastructure project finance experience in the financial services industry globally.
+Rajeev was the first non-Japanese Director/General Manager to be based in SMBC's Tokyo headquarters.
+He joined Sumitomo Bank in 1997 in Singapore and has over 26 years of infrastructure project finance experience in the financial services industry globally.
 Prior to joining SMBC, he started his career and worked at ICICI Bank in Mumbai for around 3 years after graduating from the Birla Institute of Technology & Science (BITS), Pilani in India with a Master's degree in Management and Engineering.
-He also sits on the Board of Commissioners of PT Indonesia Infrastructure Finance and Investment Committee of Core India Infrastructure Fund., a fund set-up jointly with Kotak Mahindra Bank and Brookfields of Canada.
+He also sits on the Board of Commissioners of PT Indonesia Infrastructure Finance and Investment Committee of Core India Infrastructure Fund, a fund set-up jointly with Kotak Mahindra Bank and Brookfields of Canada.

-Shirish Apte is the non-executive Chairman of Pierfront Capital Mezzanine Fund Pte Ltd. He is also a nonexecutive Director of Bank Handlowy (Poland), Citibank Japan Ltd, Crompton Greaves Ltd, Commonwealth Bank of Australia, IHH Healthcare Berhad, AIG Asia Pacific, Parkway Hospitals Singapore and Acibadem Hospital Group (Turkey) respectively.
+Shirish Apte is the non-executive Chairman of Pierfront Capital Mezzanine Fund Pte Ltd. He is also a non-executive Director of Bank Handlowy (Poland), Commonwealth Bank of Australia, IHH Healthcare Berhad, AIG Asia Pacific, Parkway Pantai Ltd, Acibadem Hospital Group (Turkey) and Fullerton India Credit Company Limited respectively.
 Mr. Apte spent over 32 years with Citibank across several countries and geographies.
 He was Chairman of Citibank Asia Pacific Banking from 2012 to January 2014 before retiring from Citi.
 Prior to that, he was regional CEO for Citibank businesses in the Central/Eastern Europe, Middle East & Africa, and co-CEO for Citi Asia Pacific.
 Mr Apte is also a Council Member of the Singapore Institute of Banking & Finance.
-He has a Bachelor of Commerce degree from Calcutta University, and a Master of Business Administration degree from London Business School.
-He also qualified as a Chartered Accountant from the Institute of Chartered Accountants England and Wales.
+He has a Bachelor of Commerce degree from Calcutta University, and a Master of Business Administration degree from London Business School, and qualified as a Chartered Accountant from the Institute of Chartered Accountants England and Wales.

 Chief Executive Officer

 Clive Kerner has been Chief Executive Officer of Clifford Capital since its inception in 2012.
 He has 30 years of emerging markets finance experience and a proven track record as a CEO of start-up financial institutions.
 Before joining Clifford Capital, he was CEO of Linq Asia Capital AG, a finance company focused on high yield and mezzanine credit investing in South East Asia.
 Prior to this, he worked in a prominent Asian family office in Singapore and Jakarta.
-He previously spent 20 years in investment banking with Dresdner Kleinwort Wasserstein (“DrKW”), with a focus on project and structured finance in the power, utilities, infrastructure and resources sectors, primarily in Asia, where he was based in Singapore with other postings in Kuala Lumpur and London.
-He was latterly Head of DrKW’s Asian Utilities and Infrastructure business in Singapore.
+He previously spent 20 years in investment banking with Kleinwort Benson Ltd. and its successor entities, with a focus on project and structured finance and corporate advisory in the power, utilities, infrastructure and resources sectors, primarily in Asia, where he was based in Singapore with other postings in Kuala Lumpur and London.
+He was latterly Head of Asian Utilities and Infrastructure business in Singapore.
 Mr Kerner is also a non-executive Director of Singapore LNG Corporation Pte.
 Ltd., Changi Airports International Pte.
 Ltd., Pierfront Capital Fund Management Pte.
 Ltd. and Pierfront Capital Mezzanine Fund Pte.
-Ltd respectively.
+Ltd. respectively.
 He holds an MBA from the Cass Business School in London and a BA in Economics from the University of Sheffield.